RyanSumner/RyanSumner.github.io/_posts/2017-8-28-Virtual Candy.md

 The task was to take a real image and add virtual objects to the image such that they blend into the scene.
 The above image is the final result of the assignment.

-What do objects you think sre real and not real?
+What do objects you think are real and not real?

 Did we do a good enough job?